raml-org/raml-by-example/raml2html-outstanding-docs/README.md

 ## Notes

 * Had to manually add `displayName` to methods that use traits because for some reason `raml2html` titled them by the trait name.
 E.g. `GET /items` was titled as `Searchable`
+* Picked this example project as a base for article example project https://github.com/raml-org/raml-examples/tree/master/others/alainn-mobile-shopping .
+Renamed few things and changed urls.
+Wanted to make RAML about unicorns and magic, but then decided that Online Store example would be more relatable.